 A comprehensive historical survey of the Christian religion from its beginning to the 16th century Reformation.
 Special emphasis is given to the nature of the early church, later doctrinal controversies, papal development and outstanding personalities of this period.
-(Same as HIST-3173.)
 Non-textual.
 This course is normally offered in the fall semester of even numbered years.